 Music education hones kids’ creativity.
 Music is considered a form of art, and every combination of notes is from someone’s creativity.
 When children start having music education, their creativity also enhances.
-They get tons of influences from the industry, so much so that they start learning song arrangements while some even write and compose their own songs.
+They get tons of influences from the industry, so much so that they start learning song arrangements while some even write and compose their own songs using some of these beats for sale.

 Some kids are naturally confident while others are very shy.
 Although this can change when they grow up, it’s still good if they can have that self-esteem at an early age.
 Music education can help with that.
 When kids start learning how to sing or play an instrument, they slowly realize that they have something special; this helps them believe in themselves.
 There’s a huge chance that they will not be so shy anymore because they know they have something that they can bring to the table.